-Why We Love Day of the Dead
+Why Day of the Dead is Important

-A. You get to remember your loved ones
+You get to remember your loved ones

 While death can be a mournful experience, the Day of the Dead allows us to remember the happy memories we have of our loved ones.
 Tears of laughter and remembrance fill this day.

-B. You can build an alter
+You can build an alter

 Alters may come in different shapes and sizes, but they all serve the same purpose, to be a place with various artifacts that remind you of a certain loved one.
 This day provides you a time to go through old photographs, letters, toys, and other items that may hold sentimental value.